-Emphasis is on critical care procedures, continuous patient monitoring, introduction to mechanical ventilation, review and interpretation of EKGs and ABGs.
+This clinical course requires the student to apply theory and procedural knowledge gained from RET2878 and RET 2878L to the patient care setting.
+Emphasis will be on critical care procedures, continuous patient monitoring, introduction to mechanical ventilation, and review and interpretation of EKGs and ABGs.

-+#RET2835, Respiratory Therapy Clinical IV
++#RET2835, Respiratory Care Clinical IV 2 hrs., 2 crs.